Steiner Type Packing Problems in Digraphs: A Survey: Directed Steiner tree packing problem

 \subsubsection{Independent directed Steiner trees and independent branchings}

 Let $D$ be a digraph with $r\in S\subseteq V(D)$.
-In an $(S,r)$-tree $T$, we use $T(r,s)$ to denote the unique path in $T$ from the root $r$ to $s$, where $s\in S$ is a terminal vertex.
+In an $(S,r)$-tree $T$, we use $T(r,s)$ to denote the unique path in $T$ from the root $r$ to $s$, where $s\in S$.
 Two $(S,r)$-trees $T_1$ and $T_2$ are said {\em arc-independent} if the paths $T_1(r,s)$ and $T_2(r,s)$ are arc-disjoint for every terminal $s\in S$.
-Two $(S,r)$-trees $T_1$ and $T_2$ are said {\em internally independent} if the paths $T_1(r,s)$ and $T_2(r,s)$ are internally disjoint for every terminal $s\in S$.
+Two $(S,r)$-trees $T_1$ and $T_2$ are said {\em internally-independent} if the paths $T_1(r,s)$ and $T_2(r,s)$ are internally-disjoint for each $s\in S$.
 If an $(S,r)$-tree $T$ is a spanning subdigraph of $D$, then it is called an {\em $r$-branching} of $D$.
-Similarly, we can define the concepts of {\em arc-independent $r$-branchings} and {\em internally independent $r$-branchings}.
-There are some literature on these topics, such as \cite{Berczi-Kovacs, Georgiadis-Tarjan, Huck-1995, Huck-1999a, Huck-1999b, Whitty}.
+Similarly, we can define the concepts of {\em arc-independent $r$-branchings} and {\em internally-independent $r$-branchings}.
+There are some publications on these topics, such as \cite{Berczi-Kovacs, Georgiadis-Tarjan, Huck-1995, Huck-1999a, Huck-1999b, Whitty}.